MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 3. Mark Print Report to print the Year-End Closing Report when the closing process is complete.
 This report lists the records that have been closed.
-    The Year-End Closing Report is part of the audit trail and should be saved with your company’s permanent records.
+    The Year-End Closing Report is part of the audit trail and should be saved with your company's permanent records.

 4. Choose Process to begin the closing process.